KDE/kitinerary/README.md

 ### Data model

-The data model used in here follows the [schema.org](https://schema.org) ontology, and for historicy reasons some of [Google's extensions](https://developers.google.com/gmail/markup/reference/) to it.
+The data model used in here follows the [schema.org](https://schema.org) ontology, and for historic reasons some of [Google's extensions](https://developers.google.com/gmail/markup/reference/) to it.

 Various QML-compatible value classes based on that can be found in the `src/lib/datatypes` sub-directory.
 Those do not implement the schema.org ontology one to one though, but focus on a subset relevant for the current consumers.
-Any avoidable complexity of the ontology is omitted, which mainly shows in a significantly flattend inheritance hierarchy, and stricter property types.
+Any avoidable complexity of the ontology is omitted, which mainly shows in a significantly flattened inheritance hierarchy, and stricter property types.
 This is done to make data processing and display easier.

 There is one notable extension to the schema.org model, all date/time values support